Five Times Meghan Markle Broke Away From The Royal Mold

 While rumors about American actress Meghan Markle’s engagement with Prince Harry had been in the mills for a long time, their relationship was made official when the couple announced their engagement in November of last year.
 It was a widely publicized event, with Meghan making her first appearance as a soon-t0-be royal.

-But as she posed for pictures with Prince Harry for the photo call, Markle did not wear nude stockings — a necessary wardrobe choice for royals.
+But as she posed for pictures with Prince Harry for the photocall, Markle did not wear nude stockings — a necessary wardrobe choice for royals.

 “You never see a royal without their nude stocking,” said royal fashion expert Victoria Arbiter, signaling the moment as a precursor to what may follow.